PX4/PX4-user_guide/en/releases/main.md

 ### Multi-Rotor

-- [Throw launch](../advanced_features/throw_launch.md): ability to start a multicopter by throwing it into the air.
-[PX4-Autopilot#21170](https://github.com/PX4/PX4-Autopilot/pull/21170)
+- [Throw launch](../features_mc/throw_launch.md): Start a multicopter by throwing it into the air.
+  Added to PX4 in [PX4-Autopilot#21170](https://github.com/PX4/PX4-Autopilot/pull/21170).

 ### VTOL